adamt94/comply-cube-demo/README.md

 such as tanstack query for fetching data, zod for input validation and shadecn for building some of the common components such as the forms and input fields.

-improvements if i had more time i would of added unit tests to the frontend, to test the components and the requests from the backend.
-I also could added better error handling for the websdk and more detailed response etc.
+improvements if i had more time i would of added unit tests to the frontend (react testing libray), to test the components and the requests from the backend.
+I also could of added better error handling for the websdk and more detailed response etc.
 The current implementation uses a check status endpoint and polls that until status complete as this was quick to setup.
 If had more time i could of setup the Webhooks for this to work.